An apprenticeship is a paid job with built-in training and approved qualifications.

 - the trainer – usually a college or training company

-Each apprenticeship is graded from a Level 1 Traineeship through to a Level 4+ Higher Apprenticeship (including level 6+ Degree Apprenticeships) based on the qualifications that you’ll get on completion – and the qualifications you need in order to apply in the first place.
+Each apprenticeship is graded from a Level 1 Traineeship through to a Level 4+ Higher Apprenticeship (including level 6+ Degree Apprenticeships) based on the qualifications that you will get on completion – and the entry qualifications you need to apply in the first place.

 For this page, we are looking at Level 2 (Intermediate) and Level 3 (Advanced) apprenticeships because these are the most popular apprenticeships for those choosing to leave school at 16.

-Both generally last 12-36 months, include the opportunity to complete Functional Skills if you didn’t get your GCSEs in Maths and English and – at the end – you could be offered a permanent job if you are 18, or another apprenticeship perhaps at a higher level.
+In general, both types typically last 12-36 months, include the opportunity to complete Functional Skills if you didn’t get your GCSEs in Maths and English and – at the end – you could be offered a permanent job if you are 18 years or over, or perhaps offered another apprenticeship at a higher level.

-An Intermediate (Level 2) Apprenticeship is equivalent to five good GCSE passes, tends to last 12-18 months and rarely requires any qualifications on entry.
+An Intermediate Apprenticeship (Level 2) is equivalent to five good GCSE passes, tends to last 12-18 months and often doesn’t require any previous qualifications for entry.

 Important – please don’t assume that because you have done GCSEs you must only consider a level 3 apprenticeship.
-A level 2 apprenticeship could be an extremely useful stepping stone into a career sector that you no prior experience of and the starting point for a new career path.
+A level 2 apprenticeship could be an extremely useful stepping-stone into a career sector for which you have no prior experience, and the starting point for a new career path.